spigae/linear-regression/OLS/Readme.md

 Script: loading-describing-data.py

 Usage (from a terminal):

 python loading-describing-data.py > loading-describing-data.log

 ## 2. Transforming data
 Script: transforming.py

+Usage (from a terminal):

 python transforming.py > transforming.log

 ## 3. Exploratory analysis
 ### 3.1 Evaluating the relationship between predictors and response
+Script: exploratory-analysis-1.py

+Usage (from a terminal):

 python exploratory-analysis-1.py > exploratory-analysis-1.log

 ### 3.2 Creating pairwise scatterplots of predictors and response
+Script: exploratory-analysis-2.py

+Usage (from a terminal):

 python exploratory-analysis-2.py > exploratory-analysis-2.log

 ### 3.3 Calculating and plotting correlation matrix
+Script: exploratory-analysis-3.py

+Usage (from a terminal):

 python exploratory-analysis-3.py > exploratory-analysis-3.log

 ## 4. Constructing the model using Ordinary Least Squares (OLS) and then fit
+Script: constructing-model-and-fit.py

+Usage (from a terminal):

 python constructing-model-and-fit.py > constructing-model-and-fit.log

 ## 5. Diagnostics of the model
 ### 5.1 Diagnostic of Linearity: Rainbow and Harvey-Collier tests
+Script: diagnostic-linearity.py

+Usage (from a terminal):

 python diagnostic-linearity.py > diagnostic-linearity.log

 ### 5.2 Diagnostic of Normality: